m4ary/eufylife-api-hacs/README.md

 3. Enter your EufyLife account credentials:
    - **Email**: Your EufyLife account email
    - **Password**: Your EufyLife account password
+4. Choose your preferred update interval (default: 5 minutes)
-4. The integration will automatically discover your devices and family members
+5. The integration will automatically discover your devices and family members
-5. Sensors will be created for each family member
+6. Sensors will be created for each family member

+### Update Intervals

+You can configure how often the integration fetches new data:

+- **1 minute**: For frequent weighing sessions
+- **2 minutes**: For regular daily use
+- **5 minutes**: Recommended default
+- **10, 15, 30 minutes**: For moderate usage
+- **1, 2, 6, 12 hours**: For occasional use

+To change the update interval after setup:
+1. Go to **Configuration** → **Integrations**
+2. Find "EufyLife API" and click on it
+3. Click the **Options** button
+4. Select your desired update interval
+5. Click **Submit**

 ## Supported Devices